DaniilAngle/task_manager/README.md

 Initially, the module parts were not recognized by Odoo due to missing `__init__.py` files in subdirectories.
 Fixed by adding `__init__.py` files to all subdirectories, ensuring Odoo could load the module correctly.

-## Functionality Overview

-The module provides a simple task management system with the following features:

-- A `task.manager` model with fields for task name, description, assigned user, due date, priority (low/medium/high), and status (new/in progress/completed).
-- Default values for priority and status fields set to medium and new, respectively.
-- Form and list views for interacting with tasks.
-- User access rights based on group assignments.
-- A Python method to calculate the number of days left until a task’s due date.
-- A cron job that runs daily to notify assigned users of tasks due in exactly three days.
-- A printable PDF report listing all tasks, with fields: name, description, assigned user, and priority.
-- A menu item under “Task Manager” `Tasks Report` that triggers the report generation.
-- A custom “Save and Close” button on the task form that saves the record and redirects back to the task list view.

 ## Testing and Debugging Issues